borkdude/blog/posts/babashka-cli-help-and-completions.md

 than in bash and zsh).
 Babashka wants to give Clojure users a good scripting experience, no matter what OS or shell you are using.

-While babashka CLI had all the ingredients for parsing and formatting options (for help) and for multi-command (or subcommand) style (e.g. `git remote show origin`) invocations, you still had to write your own `--help` functionality.
+While Babashka CLI had all the ingredients for parsing and formatting options (for help) and for multi-command (or subcommand) style (e.g. `git remote show origin`) invocations, you still had to write your own `--help` functionality.
-Also babashka CLI didn't offer anything for getting shell completions.
+Also Babashka CLI didn't offer anything for getting shell completions.
 These two gaps existed as open Github issues for about three years now.
 What held me back in implementing these features was: A) I found help output for multi-command CLIs always a bit too opinionated.
 Every CLI I knew was doing it